iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 **TBD** *The purpose and functionality of Symfony Mailer's *Policy* markup and how they simplify templates?*

-As I mentioned before, it is necessary to import previously-used `swiftmail` config settings into Symfony Mailer as a step in its [installation](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation) process.
+As I mentioned before, it is necessary to import previously-used `simplenews` and `swiftmail` config settings into Symfony Mailer as a step in its [installation process](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/getting-started#s-installation).

-I haven't completely got my head around the thinking and practice behind what the  Drupal module `symfony_mailer` intends with its *Policies* which get created when you follow the installation instructions and import configuration data.
-But some pretty clever analysis is going on.
+I haven't completely got my head around the thinking and practice behind everything the  Drupal module `symfony_mailer` does with its *Policies* but I can see that they get created when you follow the installation instructions and import   existing configuration data.
+And you can see that some pretty clever analysis is going on.
 For example, since Symfony Mailer is concerned with all the component parts of a mail message (*Body, From, Subject* etc.) it creates *Policy* markup configurations for each of those components as they crop up in our existing Simplenews configuration YAML.

 In the example below see what Symfony Mailer has picked up from Simplenews during import: